normanormata/norma-normata/_pages/dpw.md

 f.
 No others should take such leadership in overseeing or conducting public worship.

-## Chapter II
-Elements of Ordinary Public Worship
+## Chapter II: Elements of Ordinary Public Worship
 A. The Part from God to the People
 1. The Call to Worship